sandwave-io/office-365/README.md

 # Office 365

-This is a package for the microsoft 365 implementation of KPN.
+This is a package for the Microsoft 365 implementation of KPN.

 ## SERVER COMMUNICATION